Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about heterogeneity issues

 \subsection{Computation Heterogeneity}

 Computation heterogeneity refers to the differences in computing capabilities among devices.
 These differences can arise from variations in hardware specifications, processing power, memory capacity, battery life, and other device-specific constraints.
 In \cite{luopan2023fedknow}, the impact of heterogeneous edge devices is highlighted, specifically extending training time and reducing performance.
 The experiment included adding 10 CPU-based devices to a cluster with 20 Jetson devices.
 The CPU-based devices were Raspberry Pi devices with limited computing power, consisting of one with 2 GB memory, five with 4 GB memory, and four with 8 GB memory.
 In contrast, Jetson devices had strong parallel computing capabilities.
-FedKNOW is proposed to address this challenge through its gradient integration method, which optimizes the model update process to be accurate and efficient.
-Specifically, FedKNOW utilizes a knowledge extractor to retain critical model weights as task knowledge, reducing the computational footprint.
+The authors propose to address this challenge through its gradient integration method, which optimizes the model update process to be accurate and efficient.
+The method utilizes a knowledge extractor to retain critical model weights as task knowledge, reducing the computational footprint.
 During training, the gradient integrator combines the gradient of the current task with gradients of previously learned signature tasks, ensuring that the updated model weights do not degrade performance on previous tasks.
-This is formulated as an optimization problem:

-where $g$ is the integrated gradient, $g_{m+1}$ is the gradient of the current task, and $G$ is the set of gradients from signature tasks.
-By minimizing the rotation angle between $g$ and $g_{m+1}$ while maintaining acute angles with gradients in $G$, FedKNOW mitigates catastrophic forgetting and negative knowledge transfer.
 The results showed that training on resource-constrained Raspberry Pi devices delayed the training time of all techniques by an average of 12 times.
 Moreover, computational heterogeneity reduced the accuracy of all tested algorithms by 3\% to 5\%.